tbensky/PhysicsLabs/README.md

 ## Speed of Light

 The speed of light here is measured using a time-of-flight measurement of a pulse of light.
 The pulse is emitted from an LED, bounced off of a retroreflecting mirror, and detected back near the emission point.
-We use [this apparatus, by Leybold](https://www.leybold-shop.com/vp5-6-2-1.html), which is a remarkable nice apparatus.
-Very large throw distances are possible.
+We use [this apparatus, by Leybold](https://www.leybold-shop.com/vp5-6-2-1.html), which is a remarkably nice apparatus.
+Very large throw distances are possible and the optical alignment is straightforward.